thewebmen/TwmDev/README.md

 ------------

 Create a **config/autoload/dev.php** and put any settings in there that should be used in development (like different database/credentials or disable caching).

+Because PHP CLI has no idea of the apache or httpd envvars it won't automatically recognize you're on a development server.
+For this I created a flag **--dev** which you can add when using the ZF2 CLI.
+That flag will tell TwmDev you're on development and load the development config.